When you hear the term “final expenses,” what do you think of?

 Let’s take a closer look at each:

 The federal estate tax is a tax on the right to transfer property at death.
 An estate tax return, if required, must generally be filed within nine months after the decedent’s death.
 Tax rates on estates are among the highest in U.S. tax code.
-On average, the rate is less than 17%, but can be as high as 40%.1
+On average, the rate is 17%1, but can be as high as 40%.1

 Probate is the legal process of taking inventory of the deceased’s estate, fulfilling final obligations to creditors or claimants and distributing the remaining assets to beneficiaries.
 People try to avoid probate because it can be long and costly.
 One way to avoid probate is to use retirement planning vehicles that aren’t part of the public probate process, such as annuities and life insurance policies.
 These pass to properly named beneficiaries without being subject to the costs and delays of probate.